benhuson/content-parts/README.txt

 For full details how to implement this plugin visit the [Content Parts plugin page](http://www.benhuson.co.uk/wordpress-plugins/content-parts/).

 == Changelog ==

+= Content Parts 1.3 =

+* All functions can now be passed an array of parameters.
+* Deprecate the_content_part() multiple args - now expects an array.
+* Moved code to a class structure.

 = Content Parts 1.2 =